SmartBear/ready-3scale-plugin/README.md

 Once a valid developer portal URL has been specified (for example https://dev.truecaller.com/) you will be presented with a list of available APIs and import options, configure as desired and proceed with the import - which will download the APIs underlying Swagger description and configure a corresponding REST API in Ready!
 API.
 Now you can easily:

-- send ad-hoc requests to the API to explore its functionality
+* send ad-hoc requests to the API to explore its functionality
-- create functional tests of the API which you can further use to create Load Tests, Security Tests and API Monitors (in the SoapUI NG module)
+* create functional tests of the API which you can further use to create Load Tests, Security Tests and API Monitors (in the SoapUI NG module)
-- create a virtualized version of the API for sandboxing/simulation purposes (in the ServiceV module).
+* create a virtualized version of the API for sandboxing/simulation purposes (in the ServiceV module).

-Read more about all these features at
+Have fun!